 Consider a Ductless AC System

-When you think of heating, ventilation, and air conditioning (HVAC) systems, you probably think of the furnace and air conditioner (AC) equipment inside, an air conditioner component outside, and a network of ducts running throughout your Crescent City, CA, or Harbor, OR, home.
+When you think of heating, ventilation, and air conditioning (HVAC) systems, you probably think of the furnace and air conditioner (AC) equipment inside, an air conditioner component outside, and a network of ducts running throughout your Harbor home.

 Although many HVAC systems are designed that way, there are other alternatives.
 Our team at Frank’s and Orca Heating & Refrigeration wants you to be well-informed about your options, and those options include ductless air conditioning systems that can function as an air conditioner only or a heat source as well.